1. Playing the Campaign

 Warbands need to do more than just find sources of MVPs, you need to keep them!
 The entire treasury of your warband is carried with you on to the table top (warbands begin the campaign with a free treasure chest).
 This gives both you and your opponent the opportunity to rob each other’s treasury during battles.
 It is also possible to lay an Ambush against other warbands in the hopes of having a better chance to steal their valuables.

 In short, the roads to renown are many.
 Plotting the course between your warband’s immediate needs and its long term goals is the challenge all leaders face.
 Many warbands will hoard their valuables, others attempt to steal it from opponents, while some manipulate the individuals and factions in our story to leverage triumph.
-Winning scenarios may not be as important to campaign victory as earning a secondary objective or snatching an unguarded treasure chest during a battle.
+Winning a scenario may not be as important to campaign victory as earning a secondary objective or snatching an unguarded treasure chest during a battle.

 How will you guide your warband to be forever remembered in the annals of the Old World?